 This antibody will bind to any Ghrelin introduced into the wells (standard or sample).
-The acetylcholinesterase (AChE) - Fab' conjugate (Tracer) which recognises the N-terminal part of Acylated Ghrelin is also added to the wells.
+After a washing step, the acetylcholinesterase (AChE) - Fab' conjugate (Tracer) which recognises the N-terminal part of Acylated Ghrelin is then added to the wells.

 The two antibodies then form a sandwich by binding on different parts of the Acylated Ghrelin.